How Much Student Loan Debt Is Too Much?

-While student loans can be a useful tool for paying for college, they can become burdensome if you borrow too much.
-So when it comes to student loans, how much college debt is too much?
+While student loans can help pay for college, they can become burdensome if you borrow too much.
+But how much student debt is too much?

-There’s a general rule that you shouldn’t borrow more in student loans than you can expect to make in your first year out of college.
-If you expect to make $30,000 in your first year, for example, cap your student loan borrowing at $30,000.
+There’s a general rule that you shouldn’t borrow more in student loans than you expect to make in your first year out of college.

-Of course, you can’t guarantee that you’ll land a job right away, and you might not know what you want to do or major in yet.
-However, it’s worth doing some research before you take on debt to clarify your career goals and make sure your degree would have a good return on investment.
+Of course, there’s no guarantee you’ll even land a job immediately.
+You might not know what you want to do or major in.
+However, it’s worth doing some research before taking on debt to clarify your career goals and ensure your degree offers a good return on investment.

 Here’s a sample of average starting salaries by undergraduate major from the National Association of Colleges and Employers (NACE):

-You can also use sites such as the Bureau of Labor Statistics (BLS) or Glassdoor to learn about starting salaries.
-Consider asking your school for this information, too.
+You can also use sites like the Bureau of Labor Statistics (BLS) or Glassdoor to learn about starting salaries.
+Your school will likely have information on this, too.

 - How long will you be paying off your loans?

 - What will your monthly payments look like?